Welcome back, we have missed you!

 Will the Gift Shop remain open and can I purchase the Museum’s flour?

-Unfortunately our shop will not be open immediately.
+Unfortunately our shop will not reopen until Autumn.
 Please do keep an eye on our website for details.

 NB: Museum flour will not be available for purchase in the Museum’s watermill during this time.